Stitch the Wandle: Walking and Stitching Workshop with Elly Platt, Sat 23 May 1-4.30pm

 Ticket options

-Join textile artist Elly Platt for a gentle afternoon of walking and stitching inspired by the River Wandle.
+Join textile artist Elly Platt for a creative outdoor sewing workshop inspired by the River Wandle and the habitats it flows through in Morden Hall Park.

 This workshop is suitable for anyone who can thread a needle and sew a basic running stitch.
-It is not about technical precision but about observation, creativity and connection to place.
+It’s a chance to slow down, try something new and enjoy a creative connection with nature.

 Please note: